 Mary Eddy’s Kitchen x Lounge

 Tucked inside the 21c Museum Hotel, Mary Eddy’s feels right at home in its art-centric environs.
 The restaurant’s location within the reimagined Ford Motor Company Assembly Plant lends a certain degree of cache with an industrial-chic vibe and furnishings.
-The original car showroom space is now home to a bar that highlights the original terrazzo floor, and in keeping with the hotel’s forward-thinking creativity, the lounge menu boasts stylish salads, sandwiches, brunch fare, and crispy fries.
+The original car showroom space is now home to a bar that highlights the original terrazzo floor, and in keeping with the hotel’s forward-thinking creativity, the lounge menu boasts stylish salads, sandwiches, and crispy fries.
 Full of whimsically named suggestions, the cocktail menu is also worth a look, and complimentary cotton candy delivered with the bill makes a sweet finale to any visit.

 Appropriately situated across the street from the Chickasaw Bricktown Ballpark, this upscale establishment honors one of Oklahoma City’s most revered native sons with prime Wagyu beef, pristine seafood, premium cigars, and an expertly curated wine list in a fine-dining atmosphere that oozes elegance.
 The “lobster cargot” baked with butter and garlic makes a magnificent prelude to a prime ribeye or Roquefort filet.
 Before or after a meal, make sure to take a stroll through the restaurant to admire walls filled with baseball memorabilia sourced from the Yankee slugger’s very own personal family collection.
 Open for dinner service only, any meal here is guaranteed to be a home run.